Ask a doctor about a prescription for BETADINE SOAPY 75 mg/ml CUTANEOUS SOLUTION

-Betadine soap 75 mg/ml topical solution
+Betadine Soap 75 mg/ml Cutaneous Solution

-Povidone iodine
+Povidone Iodine

-Follow exactly the administration instructions for the medication contained in this label or those indicated by your doctor, pharmacist, or nurse.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor, pharmacist, or nurse.

-Warnings and precautions
+Warnings and Precautions

-Consult your doctor, pharmacist, or nurse before starting to use Betadine soap.
+Consult your doctor, pharmacist, or nurse before starting to use Betadine Soap.

 External use only.
 Do not ingest.
 Avoid contact with eyes, ears, and other mucous membranes.
 Consult your doctor if symptoms persist or worsen.